zlsa/spacex-reddit-wiki/README.md

 ### Repository Layout

 This repository is split into two main sections.
 The `source` directory contains all the metadata and content that you should add to and make changes in.
-The `output` directory contains the distributable Wiki & FAQ, and is included for sharing & distribution purposes only.
+The `output` directory contains the distributable Wiki & FAQ and is a one to one reproduction of the Wiki & FAQ found on r/SpaceX, and is included in this repository for sharing & distribution purposes only.
 You should not edit this directory as your changes will not be accepted and will be overwritten.

 You can autogenerate the `output` directory yourself by running `node generate.js` from Terminal on a Mac/Linux machine, or Command Prompt on a Windows machine, provided you have [Node.js](https://nodejs.org) installed.

 Within the `source` directory, you will find markdown files, each corresponding to a wiki page, within the `faq` directory, you will find the FAQ questions, each with their own markdown file.